469.1831 Neighborhood revitalization program; first class city.

 (3) the neighborhood action plans required under subdivision 6;

-(4) the activities of participating organizations undertaken to address the general principles;
+(4) the activities of participating organizations undertaken to address the general principles; and

 (5) an evaluation of the success of the neighborhood action plans.